 Louise Keats Lemon Myrtle Kefir Panna Cotta

 This refreshing dessert by Louise Keats is a great one for entertaining because it can be made hours ahead.
 It looks impressive, but it’s actually really simple!
 Just allow yourself enough time for everything to set.
+She’s added our Lemon Myrtle and Finger Lime for a zesty flavour!

 - To make the panna cotta base, place milk and lemon myrtle into a saucepan and cook over low-medium until milk is heated through, but not simmering (do not allow to boil).